Can you really lose fat while enjoying sirloin steak, chicken parmesan, chocolate, and real butter?

 We don’t need to go back millennia to witness a startling decline in health and increase in obesity.
 We really can just look back a generation or two.

 “We are living in a world today where lemonade is made from artificial flavors and furniture polish is made from real lemons.”
-Grim indeed.

 We once had access to an immense variety of seasonal foods from small, local sources.
 Now we have access to very few varieties of very few foods from a massive industrial system often thousands of miles from where we live.

 It’s important to note the few staples of the Standard American Diet – namely corn, wheat, and soy – are not produced in such massive quantities because they’re healthy.
-They’re produced because they make money for rich people.
+They’re produced because they make money for Big Food.

 Sure, it takes work to make (or find) fresh, wild, natural food these days.
 But the benefits for the health of our bodies and the land we inhabit are undeniable.